 Experienced, innovative leaders

-The FOS Collective is comprised of FOS US, FOS Latin America & Caribbean (LAC) and FOS Europe.
-We share the same vision and mission, carry the FOS brand and logo, and make use of and contribute to the intellectual property of The FOS Collective.
+The FOS Collective is comprised of FOS US, FOS Latin America & Caribbean (LAC), FOS Europe, and FOS Africa.
+We share the same vision and mission, carry the FOS brand and logo, and make use of and contribute to the intellectual property of The FOS Collective.<

 A global team of dedicated professionals

 The FOS team can be found throughout the world, working from their home offices and traveling to project sites worldwide.
 We gather in-person annually to share knowledge, get up-to-date on our latest innovations, and of course, enjoy the good company.
 Read more about our global structure below.

 Paola Mejía Cortez

 Leaders in the Conservation Fields

 FOS US is governed by a Board of Directors composed of distinguished conservation practitioners and thought leaders.
 Two FOS senior leaders also serve on the Board.

 Gordon & Betty Moore Foundation